envite-consulting/optimize-to-xes/README.md

 Here's the scoop on this project: It's your ticket to export your raw process data from Camunda Optimize using the mighty [Data Export API](https://docs.camunda.io/optimize/apis-tools/optimize-api/report/get-data-export/). 🚀
 🔍 For the smoothest experience, consider applying a filter to show only completed instances. 🌟 This helps streamline your view and focus on what's done! ✅🚀

 Afterward, we work our magic to transform it into the fantastic world of [XES](#-xes---extensible-event-stream). 🪄✨

+🔮 Dive into the world of possibilities!
+Utilize XES for Predictive Process Monitoring, or easily import your XES file into a Process Mining tool like [Disco](https://fluxicon.com/disco/) 🚀.
+Uncover insights and let the magic of data unfold! 🌟💼

 ## 📊 XES - eXtensible Event Stream